t = bench(N)

 bench(N) runs each of the six tasks N times.

-bench(0) just displays the results from other machines.
+bench(0) just displays the results from

-t = bench(N) returns an N-by-6 array with the execution times.
+t = bench(N) returns an N-by-6 array with

 Note: A benchmark is intended to compare performance of one particular version of MATLAB on different machines.
 It does not offer direct comparisons between different versions of MATLAB because tasks and problem sizes change from version to version.